wjbryant/xmpp-calculator-bot/README.md

 compilation, so the warning message about StringPrep bindings can be ignored.
 See https://github.com/node-xmpp/node-stringprep#installation.

-*Note: The project source code and all compiled dependencies are available for download as a zip archive at http://wjbryant.com/xmpp-bot.zip.
-This was compiled on my Windows 8.1 64-bit laptop with an AMD A10-5750M APU.*

 ### External Libraries Used

 The following node modules were used: